monicakarine/UVMforVerification/README.md

 # UVM For Verification
-My first steps studying UVM for Verification
+My first steps studying UVM for Verification using Xilinx Vivado 2024.1